Varun2851/Blinkit-PowerBi_Dashboard/README.md

 # 🚀 Blinkit Power BI Dashboard

 This project presents a comprehensive business intelligence dashboard developed in **Power BI** for **Blinkit** (formerly Grofers), a popular online grocery delivery service in India.
-The dashboard provides detailed insights into key business metrics such as **sales performance, customer behavior, product trends, delivery efficiency**, and **city-wise operations**.
+The dashboard provides detailed insights into key business metrics such as **sales performance, customer behavior, product trends, and delivery efficiency**

 ---